glueops-rip/glueops-dev-old/docs/getting-started/github-app.md

 ::: note
-If your GitHub rganization is "glueops-rocks," the URL would be `https://github.com/organizations/glueops-rocks/settings/installations/12345678`, and the GitHub App Installation ID would be `12345678`.
+If your GitHub organization is "glueops-rocks," the URL would be `https://github.com/organizations/glueops-rocks/settings/installations/12345678`, and the GitHub App Installation ID would be `12345678`.

 ## Retrieving values